 Do you love excellent seafood?
 The best way you can get it is to catch it yourself.

 Spearfishing and freediving are growing in popularity in various parts of the world, particularly in Australia.
-It’s sustainable, ecological, fun and rewarding.
+It’s sustainable, ecological, fun, and rewarding.

-Besides delicious fresh fish from water to table, there are a host of other benefits, many of which are unexpected and surprising.
+Besides delicious fresh fish from water to the table, there are a host of other benefits, many of which are unexpected and surprising.
 Read on for the top 10 you can expect by learning how to spearfish.

 1. No Bycatch

 Bycatch refers to the unintentional marine species that are caught during recreational and commercial fishing.
-Bycatch occurs because modern fishing gear is unselective and usually covers a wide area.
+Bycatch occurs because the modern fishing gear is unselective and usually covers a wide area.